G: Mitchell Gill

-Mitchell standing at 6?-0 and 18 stone had the perfect physique which having an equal balance in proportion; gave him a stance few could knock.
-He was taken on by a Canadian trainer Larry Gains who gave Mitchell the ability to be a heavy weight boxer - in two years he had 22 heavy weight fights, 16 were won by knock out- he lost two.
-He boxed under the name Pat Delaney
+Mitchell standing at 6'-0" and 18 stone had the perfect physique which having an equal balance in proportion; gave him a stance few could knock.
+He was taken on by a Canadian trainer Larry Gains who gave Mitchell the ability to be a heavy weight boxer - in two years he had 22 heavy weight fights, 16 were won by knock out and he lost two.
+He boxed under the name Pat Delaney.

-Featured in the ?Boys Companion? book, is the article on the style of Lancashire form of ?Catch-as-catch-can? widely acknowledged as the forerunner to Professional Wrestling here Mitchell is mentioned as- ?a noted wrestler of modern times in the ?Catch-as-catch-can? and all-in styles, the only fighter he never beat was Douglas Clark, who discovered the powers of the young Yorkshire Rugby player and introduced him to Lord Lonsdale, a great patron of wrestling, at the famous Grasmere Games.
+Featured in the "Boys Companion" book is the article on the style of Lancashire form of "Catch-as-catch-can" widely acknowledged as the forerunner to Professional Wrestling.
+Mitchell is mentioned as a noted wrestler of modern times in the 'Catch-as-catch-can' and all-in styles.
+The only fighter he never beat was Douglas Clark, who discovered the powers of the young Yorkshire Rugby player and introduced him to Lord Lonsdale, a great patron of wrestling, at the famous Grasmere Games.
 Mitchell did win the Lonsdale belt but he conceded later to his mentor who retained it.

-Douglas Clark, who was also the British All-in Champion and World?s Champion took a further interest in Mitchell and began to coach him in Wrestling.
-Norman Morrell, ?Wrestling?s Most Influential? like Mitchell, a Bradford born man, Morrell was England?s 1936 Olympic representative a wrestler now promoter introduced Mitchell to Professional Wrestling - Mitchell became European Champion.
+Douglas Clark, who was also the British All-in Champion and World Champion took a further interest in Mitchell and began to coach him in Wrestling.
+Norman Morrell, like Mitchell, a Bradford born man, was England's 1936 Olympic representative a wrestler now promoter introduced Mitchell to Professional Wrestling - Mitchell became European Champion.

 In Australia he wrestled under the name Mick McGill, his time there took him as a celebrity to many venues; he was employed by the Australian Milk Marketing Board to promote Milk.
 Time spent in 1937 at the Broken Hill mines Company; gifts given to him by the mine were amongst a large nugget from which, in India he had the gold removed, two signet rings made, one for himself and the other his then to be bride, Kathleen; the rest of the gold was made into the finest delicate pair of cufflinks you could imagine, these are still in existence.

-The author, at 18 years of age had difficulty locating clothes ?off the peg?
-Mitchell advised that he had always had to have his clothes made, ?a cost of the sport? he remarked.
-His wife had at some point been asked whilst he was away to locate a new shirt maker - the tailor countered the size of collar given at 22inches, Madame we need his neck size not his waist- that is his neck she replied!
+The author, at 18 years of age had difficulty locating clothes "off the peg."
+Mitchell advised that he had always had to have his clothes made, "A cost of the sport" he remarked.
+His wife had at some point been asked whilst he was away to locate a new shirt maker - the tailor countered the size of collar given at 22 inches,

 Mitchell, with an awareness of the new trends in society, visited boys clubs, to give talks on the better ways of behaviour and give a better worth to society.